jor-rainey/Portfolio_Projects/Energy_Production_Project/Readme.md

 ![Power Query Long](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Energy%20Project%20Screenshots/Power%20Query%20Long.png)

-The final few adjustments within the Power Query Editor included filtering out non-countries from the country list (MIddle Income, OEDC, EU, etc.), the additional column indicating whether or not the energy source is "Green", tweaking of units and finally a merge of the queries to bring in population and power consumption/capita.
+The final few adjustments within the Power Query Editor included filtering out non-countries from the country list (MIddle Income, OECD, EU, etc.), the additional column indicating whether or not the energy source is "Green", tweaking of units and finally a merge of the queries to bring in population and power consumption/capita.
 The addition of which can be seen below:

 ![Power Query Final](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Energy%20Project%20Screenshots/Power%20Query%20Post%20Merge.png)